What is Inventory Control?

 Inventory Control is a method adopted by the enterprises or organization to properly manage the Inventory/stock stored by the organization in the course of business in such a manner that the organization would incur minimal storage & carrying charges for the inventory as well as will be able to satisfy its customer’s demands in the market.

-The inventory stock maintains by the manufacturing company’s during the course of business to fulfill the demands of the interested parties in the market.
+The inventory stock maintains by the manufacturing company’s during the business to fulfill the demands of the interested parties in the market.
 Thus maintaining the level of stocks and controlling the inflow & outflow of the inventory becomes more necessary for the management.
-The procedure is developed and implemented by using the scientific techniques and with the help of management throughout the organization for managing the inventories through implementing the controls over the transactions and movements relating to the stocks.
+The procedure is developed and implemented by using the scientific techniques and with management’s help; for managing the inventories; through implementing the controls over the transactions and movements relating to the stocks.
 In simpler terms, they can also be termed as maintaining the warehouses.

 Objectives of Inventory Control

-- To provide the supply of raw materials, packing materials, intermediate goods, etc. for production of the finished goods within the required time for completing the order or target within the speculated times.
+- To supply raw materials, packing materials, intermediate goods, etc. for production of the finished goods within the required time for completing the order or target within the speculated times.

 - To reduce and effectively manage the scraps, non-moving items in the inventory.

 - To effectively maintain the safety stock and auto continuation of minimum order quantity of the stocks etc.

 Techniques of Inventory Control

 There are several techniques used for Inventory Control.
 Some of them are as follows:

 These software’s are used to manage the account of inventory by considering the demand and supply variability of the products, and providing the evaluation of the number of materials to be stored in the warehouse for countering such situations.